 Well, today we’re going to be reviewing five of the best golf balls for distance.

 We’ll discuss those unique and magical designs in detail, putting them under the microscope and seeing what gives them their wings.

-Consider this article an ornithology of balls.
+Consider this article an anthology of long golf balls.

 Everyone has their preferences when it comes to golf balls.
 It’s a subject that nears the status of superstition and mysticism.
 But at least one of these on our list should suit your style of play to a tee and leave your golfing buddies gobsmacked on the course.